 - Successful applicants are required to attend an orientation at AAAS headquarters at the beginning of the summer (early June) and a wrap-up session at the end of the summer (mid-August).
 They will prepare reports on the progress of their fellowships throughout their placement.

 The fellowship is open to international students who are already studying in the United States and who hold visas that allow them to receive payment for work during the summer.
 AAAS cannot assist in obtaining/retaining visas.
 The fellowship is also open to US citizens studying abroad as long as they can pay their way back into the US for the fellowship.

-AAAS typically selects from 15-20 Mass Media Fellows each summer.
-Fellows are provided a weekly stipend of $600 as well as travel expenses to and from AAAS and their sites.
+Fellows are provided a stipend of $6000 for the summer as well as travel expenses to and from AAAS and their sites.
 AAAS does not provide health care or employee benefits.
 AAAS does not provide housing or an additional housing stipend.

 Keep up with fellowship dates and news on Twitter @AAASMassMedia.

 Learn more about past Mass Media fellows here.